idreyn/elemental/README.md

 * __style__: Lets you define a CSS style to apply to the element.
 See the section directly below for more.

+* __properties__: A list of newline-delimited key:value pairs to be applied to the object.

 ## Stylin'

 Elemental provides `hover` and `focus` blocks to support the matching CSS psuedoclasses, but it's possible to create additional style blocks to be applied to the definition at runtime.
 This is accomplished by adding a `style` block like so: